 Dr. Mello teaches courses in torts and public health law.
 She holds a J.D. from the Yale Law School, a Ph.D. in Health Policy and Administration from the University of North Carolina at Chapel Hill, an M.Phil. from Oxford University, where she was a Marshall Scholar, and a B.A. from Stanford University.

 Arden Morris, MD, MPH, FACS

-Professor of Surgery (General Surgery) and, by courtesy, of Health Policy
+Robert L. and Mary Ellenburg Professor of Surgery, and Professor, by courtesy, of Health Policy

 BioArden M. Morris, MD, MPH is Professor of Surgery and Vice-Chair for Research in the Stanford Department of Surgery.
 She is Director of the S-SPIRE Center, a health services research collaborative to study patient-centered care, clinical optimization, and health care economics.
 In her own work, Dr. Morris uses quantitative and qualitative research methods to focus on quality of and equity in cancer care.
 She serves as vice-chair of the Commission on Cancer’s National Accreditation Program for Rectal Cancer Quality Committee, American Society of Colon and Rectal Surgeons’ representative to the American Joint Commission on Cancer, and Chair of the ACS Cancer Surgery Standards Program Implementation and Integration Committee.

 Henry J. Kaiser, Jr. Professor, Senior Fellow at the Freeman Spogli Institute for International Studies and Professor, by courtesy, of Management Science and Engineering